Karthi-DStech/Predicting-H1N1-and-Seasonal-Flu-Uptake/README.md

 Feel free to modify and experiment with the model to achieve even better results.
 I tried one basic Feature Engineering combination, and in the beginning, it gave me good results.
 After increasing the trials in OPTUNA, I achieved the same results.
 Use the same parameters for the Stacking Classifier’s Main models.

-Deploy a model and test the model.
-After that, go back to the EDA and ML notebook and do some analysis for feature engineering.
+Train a model until it reaches the saturation point and after that, go back to the EDA notebook.
+Do some analysis for feature engineering and start training.